 - Don’t rely on itching to tell you!
 Itching usually begins weeks after catching head lice.

+If you are worried about lice Halloween costume should be on your radar for this holiday.
+While vectors are not the primary means of transferring lice, there is always that possibility.
 If you do spot evidence of lice, call LiceDoctors at 800-224-2537.
 DIY lice treatment is tricky; treat yourself and outsource it!